isc-projects/stork/CONTRIBUTING.md

 2. **open an issue** in [Stork project](https://gitlab.isc.org/isc-projects/stork/issues/new), make sure it describes what you want to change and **why**
-3. **ask someone from the ISC team to give you permission to fork Stork** (ask @tomek, @vicky, @ondrej or @godfryd or basically anyone from the Stork dev team).
+3. **ask someone from the ISC team to give you permission to fork Stork** (ask @tomek, @vicky, @ondrej or @slawek or basically anyone from the Stork dev team).
 You can ask access to the project.
 Someone will grant you a right to fork projects.
-4. **fork Stork code**: go to Stork project page, click [Fork button](https://gitlab.isc.org/isc-projects/stork/forks/new).
+4. **fork Stork code**: go to Stork project page, click [Create Branch button]https://gitlab.isc.org/isc-projects/stork/-/branches/new).(
    If you can't, you didn't complete step 3.
 5. **Implement your fix or feature, push code** to your repo.
 Make sure it compiles, has unit-tests, is documented and does what it's supposed to do.